 ♫ Nunut ngiyup, kulo nunut ngiyup.
 Udan lali ra nggowo payung.
 Teng tritis kulo nggih purun.
 Teng emper kulo nggih purun.
 Sak derenge matur nuwun. ♫

-The song stucks in my head after I was listening to a Bossanova Jawa playlist on YouTube.
+The song is trapped in my head after I was listening to a Bossanova Jawa playlist on YouTube.
 It feels like my brain keeps singing after the song had ended.
-The harder I forget, the more I cannot stop it.
+The harder I try to forget, the bigger the resistance to keep it inside.

-Furthermore, I have no idea why that song gets stuck in my head and not others?
+I have no idea why that particular song got stuck and not others—though.
 Whether it is because of upbeat melody or repetitive lyrics or simple rhythm; I do not know.
 I am not sure.

-So, here I go.
-Put the song on my favorite playlist and listen to it all the way through.
-Until I find another song that could get stuck in my head again.
+So, here I go: add the song on my favorite playlist and listen to it all the way through.
+Until I find the replacement.

 ♫ Nunut leren, kulo nunut leren.
 Ajeng mantuk sampun kewengen.
 Udane ra leren leren, banyune netes ning genteng.
 Leren kulo nunut leren. ♫